 6 Ways to Beat Addiction Without Medication

 Focusing your thoughts away from your addiction might be one of the hardest parts of recovery.
 After all, you lived, breathed, and dreamed about your substance of choice for a long time.
 I encourage you to retrain your thoughts through meditation.
-It can be done any time you feel like using or when you experience a trigger.
+It can be done anytime you feel like using or when you experience a trigger.
 In the car, behind your desk, or in your bedroom, slow your breathing, think about something that makes you happy, and center your thoughts.
 If you’re new to meditation, I encourage you to ask your therapist to show you how to meditate, and check out all of the online meditation tools, too, as you learn this valuable skill.

 Talking with a trusted and professional substance abuse therapist helps you release your pent-up emotions and see things from a new perspective.
 Plus, therapists can recommend adventure, pet, or drum therapy that can increase your ability to resist addiction’s pull.
 Make an appointment today and gain the immense benefits of talking with a professional.

 You need friends and supporters who understand you and the battles you face.
 That’s one reason I recommend support groups.
 They’re filled with caring people who get how difficult breaking an addiction can be.
-They also have amazing tips for how to handle stress at work, relationship challenges, and other triggers.
+They also have fantastic tips for how to handle stress at work, relationship challenges, and other triggers.
 Trust me: You want to get involved with a support group or two as you overcome your addiction without medication.

 Don’t let that blank notebook on your nightstand intimidate you.
 It’s not there to scare you.
 Instead, it’s there to help you find your voice.
-Write about how you feel when you want to use, describe what happens when you resist temptation, and express your emotions.
+Write about how you feel when you want to use, describe what happens when you resist temptation and express your emotions.
 You can also use your journal to draw pictures that depict your feelings or mandalas that help you relax.
 Whether you write in a paper journal or type on an online blog, use this tool to assist you in recovery.

 What passions excite you, wake you up, and help you relax?
 Those are the activities you need to engage in every day.
 So set an easel up in your living room, cultivate a garden, or buy rock-climbing gear.
 You can even take a class or join a club that focuses on your favorite hobbies.
-When you fill your free time with activities you enjoy and when you focus on hobbies that fulfill you, you don’t have time to think or act upon your addiction, and you’ll begin to feel better about yourself.
+When you fill your free time with activities you enjoy, and when you focus on hobbies that fulfill you, you don’t have a chance to think or act upon your addiction, and you’ll begin to feel better about yourself.

-I know you want to beat your addiction, and you can do that without medication when you implement these six tactics.
+I know you want to beat addiction, and you can do that without medication when you implement these six tactics.
 Which one will you start first?